chinabugotech/hutool/README-EN.md

 -------------------------------------------------------------------------------

 ## 📚Introduction

 **Hutool** is a small but comprehensive library of Java tools, achieved by encapsulation through static methods, reduce the cost of learning related APIs, increase productivity, and make Java as elegant as a functional programming language,let the Java be "sweet" too.

 **Hutool** tools and methods from each user's crafted, it covers all aspects of the underlying code of Java development, it is a powerful tool for large project development to solve small problems, but also the efficiency of small projects;

 **Hutool** is a project "util" package friendly alternative, it saves developers on the project of common classes and common tool methods of encapsulation time, so that development focus on business, at the same time can minimize the encapsulation is not perfect to avoid the bugs.

 ### 🎁Origin of the 'Hutool' name

 **Hutool = Hu + tool**，Is the original company project after the stripping of the underlying code of the open source library , "Hu" is the short name of the company , 'tool' that tool .

 Hutool,' Hútú '(Chinese Pinyin)，On the one hand, it is simple and easy to understand, on the other hand, it means "hard to be confused".(note: confused means 'Hútú (糊涂)' in china )

 ### 🍺How Hutool is changing the way we code

-The goal of  **Hutool**  is to use a simple function instead of a complex piece of code, thus avoiding the problem of "copy and paste" code as much as possible and revolutionizing the way we write code.
+The goal of  **Hutool**  is to use a simple function instead of a complex piece of code, thus avoiding the problem of " copy and paste" code as much as possible and revolutionizing the way we write code.

 To calculate MD5 for example:

 - 👴【Before】Open a search engine -> search "Java MD5 encryption" -> open a blog -> copy and paste -> change it to work.
 - 👦【Now 】import Hutool -> SecureUtil.md5()

 Hutool exists to reduce code search costs and avoid bugs caused by imperfect code on the web.

 ### Thanks

 > this README is PR by [chengxian-yi](https://gitee.com/yichengxian)
 -------------------------------------------------------------------------------

 ## 🛠️Module

 A Java-based tool class for files, streams, encryption and decryption, transcoding, regular, thread, XML and other JDK methods for encapsulation，composing various Util tool classes, as well as providing the following modules：

 | module         | description                                                                                                         |
 |----------------|---------------------------------------------------------------------------------------------------------------------|